-Modifier AS-Physician Assistant or Nurse Practitioner Assistant at Surgery Services
+Modifier AS-Physician Assistant or Nurse Practitioner Assistant at Surgery Services.
 When assistant at surgery services are performed by a physician assistant or nurse practitioner, the service is reported by appending modifier AS.

-Reimbursement is the lower of the billed charge or 15 percent of the MAR for the procedure.
+Alaska Specific Guideline: Reimbursement is the lower of the billed charge or 15 percent of the MAR for the procedure.
 Modifier AS shall be used when a physician assistant or nurse practitioner acts as an assistant surgeon and bills as an assistant surgeon.

 When a PA or advanced practice registered nurse (APRN) provides care to a patient, modifier PE is appended.
-If an APRN assists, a surgery modifier PE is added.